NeilJustice/Cloudundancy/README.md

 Cloudundancy is a cross-platform C++ command line program for quickly copying a configurable list of files and folders to a configurable list of destination folders to achieve cloud-redundant and device-redundant backups of files.

-For example, on Windows in a Cloudundancy.ini file, destination folders can be configured to be automatic cloud-uploading Google Drive and Microsoft OneDrive folders located at C:\GoogleDrive and C:\OneDrive, for example.
-When Cloudundancy then runs to copy business-critical files to C:\GoogleDrive and C:\OneDrive, cloud-redundant backups will be created by way of the Google Drive client and the Microsoft OneDrive client automatically uploading folder contents to their respective clouds.
+For example, on Windows in a Cloudundancy.ini file, destination folders can be configured to be automatic-cloud-uploading Google Drive and Microsoft OneDrive folders `C:\GoogleDrive\CloudundancyBackups` and `C:\OneDrive\CloudundancyBackups`.
+Double-USB backups can also be achieved by adding USB drive paths `E:\CloudundancyBackups` and `F:\CloudundancyBackups` to the Cloudundancy.ini file.

+On Linux, a Bash script can be written to run Google Drive command line `drive push` from `~/googledrive` after having run Cloudundancy to copy business-critical files to `~/googledrive`.

 |Build Type|Build Status|
 |----------|------------|